dmsc/fastbasic/manual.md

 a range from 1E-98 to 1E+98.

 Boolean expressions are "true" or
-"false", represented as the numbers 1 and 0.
+"false." represented as the numbers 1 and 0.

-String expressions contain arbitrary text, in FastBasic strings can have up to 255 characters of length.
+String expressions contain arbitrary text.
+In FastBasic strings can have up to 255 characters of length.